Clockknight/Clockknight.github.io/README.md

  DAILY COUNTDOWN TIMER
  INCOMPLETE
- Daily Countdown Timer (DCT) is intended to specifically work with the Rainmeter extension "Magnumizer's Countdown Timer", that will update the date to today, leaving the time untouched.
+ Daily Countdown Timer is intended to specifically work with the Rainmeter extension "Magnumizer's Countdown Timer", that will update the date to today, leaving the time untouched.
  This program will prompt for a location of the timer settings, if it doesn't already have a location saved.
 It'll save it by putting it to a txt file in the same directory as the script.

  FILE RAISER